Robert Maxfield: New professional and intellectual pursuits

 After leaving IBM, Maxfield set off on a new path for his professional and intellectual pursuits.

 Maxfield served the board of directors for several corporations in 1980s and 1990s, including the Software Publishing Corporation (1980–1994), Saratoga National Bank (1982–1986), Vadis Corporation (1989–1991), Knowledge Revolution (1992–1998), and Fogdog Sports (1996–2000).

-From 1988, Maxfield mentored Ph.D. students as a Consulting Professor for the Management Science and Engineering (MS&E) Department, which "focus[ed] on the interface of engineering, business, and public policy.
+From 1988, Maxfield mentored Stanford Ph.D. students as a Consulting Professor for the Management Science and Engineering (MS&E) Department, which "focus[ed] on the interface of engineering, business, and public policy.
 He created and taught "Business Management for Engineers" from 1989 to 1991, recognizing that the traditional engineering course of study did not provide basics in business.

 Maxfield joined Kleiner Perkins venture capital firm as a venture partner from 1989 to 1992.
 Ironically, when Maxfield and his partners in ROLM were looking for venture capital for their start-up company ROLM, they approached Gene Kleiner and were turned down.
 (Note: From Maxfield's interview with the Computer History Museum: "...there were a few venture capitalists in the Bay Area that we talked to, and one of them, for example, was Gene Kleiner, at that time it was Kleiner and Sheldon Roberts I believe...he had a little venture capital thing that became Kleiner Perkins....they turned us down.")